vibueno/PixelOdrom/README.md

 In the folder [samples](https://github.com/vibueno/PixelOdrom/tree/master/samples), you can find art made with PixelOdrom

 ## Improvements
+* Make possible to draw pixel lines on mobile
 * Selectable brush size
 * Replacing colors on canvas (it could be helpful if you have a big surface painted with one color and you decide to change it)